wilsonify/Beginning-Robotics-with-Raspberry-Pi-and-Arduino/README.md

 # Apress Source Code

 This repository accompanies [*Beginning Robotics with Raspberry Pi and Arduino: Using Python and OpenCV*](https://www.apress.com/9781484268919) by Jeffrey Cicolani (Apress, 2021).

-[comment]: #cover
 ![Cover image](9781484268919.jpg)

 Download the files as a zip using the green button, or clone the repository to your machine using Git.